 - They might follow public procurement principles depending on national rules but will have to follow the NWE Programme rules on procurement as well.
 See Section 5.6. - To be reimbursed, costs will need to comply with the eligibility rules set out in Chapter 5. - Participating partners cannot act as external experts to other partners in the same project. - Payment takes place after the submission and approval of a progress report every six months.
-Therefore, partners should have enough cash-flow to pay project related expenditure. - To help with the cash flow at the beginning of the project, micro enterprises and micro-NGOs can ask for an advance payment from the Programme.
+Therefore, partners should have enough cash-flow to pay project related expenditure, also see figure in section 5.12.1. - To help with the cash flow at the beginning of the project, micro enterprises and micro-NGOs can ask for an advance payment from the Programme.
 Further details about the advance payments are set out in Section 5.5.5. - Private partners will undergo a solvency check before the approval of the application at step 2.
 See Section 4.2.7 for more details.